 The results of a shading experiment with P566 are presented in Figure 50.
 The shade treatment (66% interception) was applied in each of nine growth stages of one week commencing 20 days before flowering.
-Significant yield reductions occurred during the first four weeks after flowering.
-In the first two weeks after flowering (periods 4 and 5) pod number was most reduced, in the third week (period 6) bean number per pod was reduced while in the weight was most affected by shading.
+Significant vield reductions occurred during the first four weeks after flowering.
+In the first two weeks after flowering (periods 4 and 5) pod number was most reduced, in the third week (period 6) bean number per pod was reduced while in the fourth week (period 7) individual bean weight was most affected by shading.
 Sequential determination of the yield components is clearly demonstrated in this experiment.
-Reduced photosynthate supply, particularly during the immediate post-fluwering period, increased flower and small pod abscission.
+Reduced photosynthate supply, particularly during the immediate post-flowering period, increased flower and small pod abscission.